Winter Report Card: Cincinnati Reds

-With just a few days before pitchers and catchers report, we’re checking in on how each team has fared in conducting its offseason business while acknowledging that there’s still time for its prognosis to change.
-Teams will be presented in reverse order of finish from 2012, and I’ll revisit and adjust their grades to account for late-winter deals as spring training begins.
+With little less than four weeks before pitchers and catchers report, we're checking in on how each team has fared in conducting its offseason business while acknowledging that there's still time for its prognosis to change.
+Teams will be presented in reverse order of finish from 2014.
+You can find all previously published Winter Report Cards here.

 2014 Results: 76-86 (.469), fourth place in NL Central (Hot Stove Preview)

 After reaching the playoffs three times in four years from 2010 to 2013 — a stretch that nonetheless cost manager Dusty Baker his job — the Reds took a significant step backwards under new manager Bryan Price in 2014, finishing with their worst record since 2008 and just their second below .500 in the last five years.
 They did so with a club record $114.2 million payroll, and while much of the disappointment had to do with injuries to key players such as Joey Votto, Jay Bruce, Brandon Phillips, Homer Bailey, Mat Latos and Tony Cingrani, general manager Walt Jocketty has been pushed into shaking things up significantly.
 The Reds refuse to call it rebuilding, with Jocketty and owner Bob Castellini both saying that payroll will increase in 2015, but given the turnover and cost cuts, it's difficult to avoid the term.